 Davison Township's swimming lake started with one man's fundraising

-On a hot afternoon at the edge of Davison Township, kids cannonball off a dock into an 18-acre lake while a splash pad hisses behind a stretch of sand beach.
-None of it would be here without a man named Bob Callis, who spent his energy raising the money to buy the land — and got his name on the lake when he was gone.
+On a hot afternoon at the edge of Davison Township, kids cannonball off a dock into an 18-acre lake.
+Behind them, a splash pad hisses over a stretch of sand beach.
+None of it would be here without a man named Bob Callis.
+He spent his energy raising the money to buy the land.
+He got his name on the lake when he was gone.

-Lake Callis Recreation Complex sits at 1152 North Gale Road, about 40 acres of swimming, beach, and ballfields that the township assembled the slow way: the Board of Trustees, a downtown development fund, and a crowd of volunteers, rather than one big grant.
-That patched-together origin is why locals talk about it the way you’d talk about a barn raising — a lot of hands made it.
+Lake Callis Recreation Complex sits at 1152 North Gale Road.
+It is about 40 acres of swimming, beach, and ballfields.
+The township assembled it the slow way.
+There was no one big grant.
+Instead it came from the Board of Trustees, a downtown development fund, and a crowd of volunteers.
+That patched-together origin is why locals talk about it the way you’d talk about a barn raising.
+A lot of hands made it.

-The centerpiece is the swimming lake with its wide beach, changing rooms, and a hundred-by-hundred-foot “Dash ‘n’ Splash” pad for the smaller crowd.
-There’s a tidy run of amenities around it: six lighted sand volleyball courts rated for real tournament play, a grand pavilion with a stage, a tiki hut with its own little beach, a fishing area, an observation dock over the wetland, and paddleboards to rent.
+The centerpiece is the swimming lake with its wide beach and changing rooms.
+For the smaller crowd there’s a hundred-by-hundred-foot “Dash ‘n’ Splash” pad.
+A tidy run of amenities rings the water.
+There are six lighted sand volleyball courts rated for real tournament play.
+There’s a grand pavilion with a stage, and a tiki hut with its own little beach.
+Add a fishing area, an observation dock over the wetland, and paddleboards to rent.
 A short trail loops out through the marsh for anyone who wants a quieter minute.

-It runs seasonally — roughly Memorial Day to Labor Day — and charges a gate fee, which keeps it a township amenity rather than a regional draw.
+It runs seasonally, roughly Memorial Day to Labor Day.
+It also charges a gate fee.
+That keeps it a township amenity rather than a regional draw.
 That’s part of the appeal.
-On a July evening it fills with Davison families who’ve been coming since they were the ones doing the cannonballs, on a lake that a neighbor talked the town into buying.
+On a July evening it fills with Davison families.
+Many have been coming since they were the ones doing the cannonballs.
+And it’s all on a lake that a neighbor talked the town into buying.

 Sources